Westlake Village, California: History

 In 1963, Daniel K. Ludwig's American-Hawaiian Steamship Company bought the 12,000 acre (49 km^{2}) ranch for $32 million and, in partnership with Prudential Insurance Company, commissioned the preparation of a master plan by architectural and planning firm A. C. Martin and Associates.
 This new "city in the country" planned to have a firm economic base including commercial areas, residential neighborhoods, and ample green space with the lake as a focal point.
 Prominent architects, engineers, and land planners participated in designing the new community, a distinctive example of planned 1960s-style suburbanism.

 The original tract was divided by the Los Angeles/Ventura county line.
 In 1968 and 1972, two portions of the Westlake development consisting of 8544 acre on the Ventura County side were annexed into the city of Thousand Oaks.
 In 1981, the Los Angeles County portion (3456 acre or roughly 1/3) of the Westlake master-planned community was incorporated as the City of Westlake Village.
 California state law prevents a city from existing in two separate counties.

+In November of 2018 the community was affected by the Woolsey Fire.